AhmecC/Auto-Tinder-Swiper/README.md

 Encountered Problems:
-> I found that the id (as found in the XPATH) changes and so may have to be manually changed for it to work.
+> The id in the XPATH seems to change every day and thus has to be manually changed.
+I have included 2 constants to easily swap them out, and the IDs are easily found by inspecting the main page